Union Organization and Labor Relations: Alabama

 - Alabama is a "right to work" state that has state statutory provisions designed to protect the right of employees to work without the obligation to either join a labor organization or to pay union dues in order to be hired or continue to hold a job.
 See Right to Work.

-- On November 6, 2012, voters approved an amendment to the state Constitution guaranteeing the right to secret ballot election to determine union representation.
+- Individuals have the right to secret ballot election to determine union representation.
 See Right to Secret Ballot Election.